King of Pain: Alanis Morissette version

 Canadian singer-songwriter Alanis Morissette covered "King of Pain" for her MTV Unplugged album, on 18 September 1999.
-The song was released as the album's second single on 19 April 2000.
+The song was released as the album's third and final single on 19 April 2000.
 Morissette shifted the word "king" to "queen" towards the end of the track.
 Critics gave the track favourable reviews, with some calling a "tender" ballad, and others naming it outstanding.
 The song only managed to chart in Brazil and Netherlands.

 Background and writing

 "King of Pain" was one of the songs Alanis selected to perform on her MTV Unplugged special on 18 September 1999.
 "King of Pain" was released as the second single from the album on 19 April 2000.
 The CD Single features "King of Pain" and three songs recorded for the Unplugged special, but not included on the album: "Thank U", "Baba" and "Your House".